AWS Client VPN: Default route gets sucked into VPN

 This is Hasegawa (@rarirureluis) from the Service Reliability Group (SRG) of the Media Headquarters.

-The purpose of this article is to share the problems I encountered while building AWS Client VPN and to help others who have encountered the same problem.
+The purpose of this article is to share the issues I encountered when setting up AWS Client VPN and to help others who may be experiencing the same problem.

-AWS Client VPN: Default route is sucked into VPN
+AWS Client VPN default route is absorbed by VPN

-Even though your only purpose is to access a VPC, all traffic ends up going through the VPN.
+Even though your only purpose is to access the VPC, all traffic ends up going through the VPN.

-We'll explain how this problem can be solved by simply adding one line to your client configuration.
+We'll explain how this problem can be solved by adding a single line to your client configuration.

-A user suddenly lost connectivity to the Internet shortly after successfully connecting to AWS Client VPN.
+A user suddenly lost internet connectivity immediately after successfully connecting to AWS Client VPN.

-Thinking to yourself, "I just want to access resources within the VPC...", you check the route table for the user in question and notice that for some reason the route to 0.0.0.0/0 is directed to the VPN's tun device.
+Thinking, "I only want to access resources within the VPC...", you check the route table for the user in question and notice that for some reason the route to 0.0.0.0/0 is directed to the VPN's tun device.

 I have split tunneling enabled, but for some reason all my traffic is being sucked into the VPN.

-How can this happen if I haven't added a default route on the server side?
+Why is this happening if I haven't added a default route on the server side?

 AWS Client VPN: What it does behind the scenes